Sculpting My Mother’s Face: A Ghost Story and a Ritual of Love

 This is a love story, but itʻs also a ghost story.

-I mold the clay and sculpt her face.
 I mold the clay to the size of a real face—one you could cradle in your hands.
 I push the clay to form her cheekbones.
 I sweep clay with my fingertips to form the bridge of her nose.
 Her cheek begins forming and fits in my palm.
 I use my nails to form her nostrils.
 My fingers brush over the eye sockets.
 For some reason, I donʻt include the eyes this year.
 I’m not sure why.
 It just felt right to leave them as soft hollows.
 Little valleys.

 I spend extra time on her lips.
 I try to remember them exactly but Iʻm afraid that I donʻt.
 The lips are my favorite part of her face to touch and remember… I had the honor of applying her favorite lipstick to her dry, solid lips at her wake.